satoru-watanabe-aw/DNNtopology/README.md

 This notebook constructs simplexes on trained models stored in "models" directory and stores the results in "simplexes" directory.

 ### drawDiagram.ipynb
-This notebook draws persistent homology diagrams using Dionysus library based on the files in "simplexes" directory.
+This notebook draws persistent homology diagrams using Dionysus library using the files in "simplexes" directory.

 ![PHdiagram](https://user-images.githubusercontent.com/61130343/75102558-beef6380-5630-11ea-8a13-94c985f92fe8.png)